StudyLink logoHome

 Find out more See all matching courses

-Masters in Economics in the UK
+Study a Economics Masters in the UK in 2025

 Economics is the study of how financial resources are used and applied across personal, public and corporate fields.
 The 21st Century has seen an increase in the pressure on resources and the administering of funds.
 There are more economic issues than ever before, meaning the education of economists is all the more imperative.
 As well as the obvious focus on money and finance, an economics degree will also allow you to explore the social side of financial situations, meaning that you will graduate with many transferable skills.